 Last year I did quite a few hikes because I wanted to check out new trails for some blog posts I want to write.
 I also volunteer for the Irvine Ranch Conservancy (IRC), so I did a few hikes and bike rides with them.
 The IRC has some really cool guided hikes that you can sign up for like full moon hikes, animal tracking and open-access days to parks that are not open to the public.

 - Carbon Canyon Redwoods (dog-friendly!)

 - Hicks Haul Full Moon Hike (IRC activity)

 - Limestone Canyon Open Access Day (IRC activity)

 - Red Rock Canyon Trail in Whiting Ranch

 We also checked out Walker Canyon during the Superbloom, which is not something I would like to participate in again.
 There was so much traffic and so many people, plus a lot of controversy over people trampling on the flowers.
 It was pretty, but not fun.

 Mini Trips in Southern California

-I took a sound bath, planted my own baby cactus, walked through the Wild Wild West and stayed in an Airbnb that had llamas on the property…and I was able to feed and frolic with the llamas!
+I took a sound bath at the Integratron, planted my own baby cactus, walked through the Wild Wild West and stayed in an Airbnb that had llamas on the property…and I was able to feed and frolic with the llamas!